Generator Specification Checklist for EPC Projects

 • Lift points, forklift pockets, base frame requirements

 G2.
-Noise specification (make it measurable)
+Noise specification

 • Target noise in dB(A)